-There is much more to the connection between the violin and Jesus than merely the number of trees or grain direction, for the types of wood used in the instrument’s construction is rife with theological symbolism.
-Ebony can be seen as representative of Jesus because he became sin on the cross, and the color black is symbolic of sin and judgment in the scriptures.
+There is much more to the connections between the violin and Jesus than merely the number of trees or grain direction, for the types of wood used in the instrument's construction is rife with theological undertones.
+Ebony can be viewed as representative of Jesus because he became sin on the cross, and the color block is symbolic of sin and judgment in the scriptures.
 For example, there was darkness over the land of Egypt for three days during the Exodus, and during the crucifixion, there was darkness over the land of Israel for three hours.
 Elgar’s use of the phrase ‘dark saying’ in describing the enigma could be interpreted in this context as an allusion to the crucifixion and God’s judgment.
 The hardwood forming the back of the instrument can be allegorically seen as the criminal who hardened his heart and turned his back on Christ by rejecting him.
 In contrast, the softwood face of the violin can be seen symbolically as the second criminal who softened his heart and turned his face towards Christ in his dying hours.
 When the contrite criminal said, “Jesus, remember me when you come into your kingdom,” Jesus replied with some of the most poignant words of the New Testament: “I tell you the truth, today you will be with me in paradise.”
 In his lowest moment, Jesus expressed God’s love, forgiveness, and reconciliation to the lowest of the low – a criminal justly condemned to death for his many crimes.
 The way the violin is held lends credence to this interpretation as the hardwood back faces the left arm while the softwood top faces the right.
 This mirrors the crucifixion of Jesus because the rebellious criminal was to his left, and the contrite one to his right.